dattch/StreemMapper/README.md

 ## License

-Mapper is maintained by [Lyft](https://www.lyft.com/) and released under the Apache 2.0 license.
+StreemMapper is maintained by Emilien Stremsdoerfer and released under the Apache 2.0 license.
 See LICENSE for details